lola-tech/handbook/content/index.md

 #### Parental pay (formerly paternity pay)

-We provide 2 weeks paternity pay at full pay.
+We provide 2 weeks' leave at full pay, which you can take when you see fit.

-Parental pay applies

-* on the birth of a child where you are either the biological parent or mother's partner and expect to have some responsibility for the child's upbringing.
+Parental pay applies on the arrival of a child where you are either the biological parent or mother's partner
-* Where an adoption agency places a child with you or your partner for fostering or adoption and you expect to have main responsibility (possibly with your partner) for the child's upbringing.

 #### Maternity pay